Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and won eight of those contests.
+- In their previous 10 games with a total, the Braves and their opponents have combined to exceed the over/under on three occasions.

-- The Braves and their opponents have combined to hit the over three times in their last 10 games with a total.
+- The past 10 Braves matchups have not had a spread posted by oddsmakers.
+The average over/under established by oddsmakers in Atlanta's past three games has been 9, a stretch in which the Braves and their opponents have gone under each time.

 Discover More About This Game